The policies were written for MVCC's Title IX using certain terms with these definitions in mind.

 Shall mean any college or university chartered by the regents or incorporated by special act of the legislature that maintains a campus in New York.

 Silence, in and of itself, cannot be interpreted as consent.
 Consent cannot be given when it is the result of any coercion, intimidation, force, or threat of harm.
 Consent to any sexual act or prior consensual sexual activity between or with any party does not constitute consent to any other sexual act.
-Consent cannot be given when a person is incapacitated. o Incapacitation occurs when an individual lacks the capacity to fully, knowingly choose to decide about participating in sexual activity, whether due to a disability that limits informed sexual decision-making, or because of impairment due to drugs or alcohol (whether such use is voluntary or involuntary), the lack of consciousness or being asleep, being involuntarily restrained, if any of the parties are under the age of 17, or otherwise cannot consent.
+Consent cannot be given when a person is incapacitated.
+Incapacitation occurs when an individual lacks the capacity to fully, knowingly choose to decide about participating in sexual activity, whether due to a disability that limits informed sexual decision-making, or because of impairment due to drugs or alcohol (whether such use is voluntary or involuntary), the lack of consciousness or being asleep, being involuntarily restrained, if any of the parties are under the age of 17, or otherwise cannot consent.

 Campus support resources that are not privileged or confidential.
 These individuals are not required to reveal personally identifiable information about a victim/survivor to the Title IX Coordinator, Clery Coordinator, or anyone else on campus.
 They are required to report aggregate data to the Title IX Coordinator, including nature, date, time, and general location of the incident.